Holonomic D-modules with Betti structure: Acknowledgement

-We introduce some auxiliary notion of $K(\ast D)$-Betti structure on $\nbigd_{X(\ast D)}$-modules, where $D$ is a hypersurface.
-Although we do not need it eventually, it will be useful in the argument in Section \ref{section;09.11.11.3}.
+We introduce a variant notion of $K(\ast D)$-Betti structure of holonomic $\nbigd_{X(\ast D)}$-modules, where $D$ is a hypersurface.
+It is rather auxiliary.
+Indeed, as proved in \S\ref{section;09.11.11.3}, it is equivalent to $K$-Betti structure for holonomic $\nbigd_{X(\ast D)}$-modules, although it will be convenient in some arguments.